matheoheo/LogAnalyzer/README.md

 Usage example is simple: ``file=logs.txt level=ERROR source=Payment msg=Failed start=2023-10-25T10:00:00 end=2023-10-25T10:25:00``

+# CLI
+Command Line Interface is supported, all you need to do is just run a command like this:
+``LogAnalyzer.exe file=logs.txt level=INFO msg=Transaction``

 # Building
 The project uses CMake for easy building on your own PC.
   ## Requirements